FBI offers $10G reward in hunt for missing North Carolina boy with autism

 The Gastonia Police Department said Maddox Ritch, who has nonverbal autism, was seen Saturday at 1 p.m. at Rankin Lake Park, located about 20 miles west of Charlotte.

+His mother, Carrie Ritch, spoke out Tuesday, while begging for the safe return of her son, Fox 46 reported.

+“Maddox is my whole world and my reason for living,” she said, crying and shaking.

-One of Ritch’s parents and two other adults were walking on the back side of the lake at the park when Maddox took off running and got out of their sight, police told Fox 46.
-When the group of adults wasn't quickly able to locate the boy, they called 911.
+The boy’s father and another adult were walking on the back side of the lake at the park when Maddox took off running and got out of their sight, police told Fox 46.
+When the adults weren’t quickly able to locate the boy, they called 911.

 Police are asking anyone near the popular park on Saturday to try to remember any details that could help them find the boy.